Choosing the right POS system – A guide for small businesses

 One creative way to attend trade shows without breaking the bank is by leveraging your existing customer relationships.
 It’s always worth asking your loyal customers or clients if you can tag along, represent them, or attend the event on their behalf.
 By doing this, you may gain free or discounted access to the event while still promoting your own brand.
 Customers attending the trade show might appreciate the additional representation, especially if they can’t send a full team themselves.
 This also gives you the chance to meet potential partners, prospects, or other companies in their network while staying within budget.

 At the end of the trip, my total expenditure was a fraction of what it would’ve cost to attend the trade show officially.
 Flights, hotel stay, a few coffees, and a couple of lunches, but I still walked away with solid connections—and even potential deals.
-People want to see you in-person and showing up gives your brand credibility.
+People want to see you in person, and showing up gives your brand credibility.

 Top benefits of iPaaS: Why enterprises should invest in integration